Why AI Investments makes sense

 Ideally we want to avoid metrics which are created arbitrarily by team members.
 Hours worked is a great example of this especially in remote work environments.
 In hourly workplaces employees check in and check out to validate hours worked.
 I have never seen a software company do anything comparable.
 Typically, the software company employee is asked to fill in timesheets based on their personal memory with zero accountability.
 That scenario does not make for a good KPI.

-For our KPI metrics we have the following criteria:
+For our KPI metrics we have the following criteria.

 Countable